garrettrayj/den/Design/App Store Description.md

 ## Comfy Feed Browsing

-Den is modern news app for iOS and Mac made for creating custom landscape views of what's happening.
+Den is a modern news app for iOS and Mac made for creating custom landscape views of what's happening.

-Broadsheet, content focused, layouts ideal for quickly catching up on a lot of information is what sets it apart from others.
+Content focused, broadsheet, layouts built to be ideal for scanning lots of information is what sets it apart from others.

 FEATURES